-Take some time to enjoy the lobby area as it changes constantly throughout the day based on the lighting entering the top.
+Take some time to enjoy the lobby area as it changes constantly throughout the day based on the sunlight entering the top.

 I mentioned a Cabernet and maybe a Riesling, and she said not a problem and would be back, I thought she had it with her so I said no problem with the champagne.
 Poured the champagne for us and came back in 5 minutes with the wine, just in case.

-We were entitled to a breakfast credit ($72 total per room) but it was a weekend and the next morning was the Sunday Brunch at La Hiki ($95 per person), not included but they agreed to give the breakfast credit over and I would be responsible for the difference
+We were entitled to a breakfast credit ($72 total per room) but it was a weekend and the next morning was the Sunday Brunch at La Hiki (see the review here) for $95 per person, not included but they agreed to move the breakfast credit over and I would be responsible for the difference.

-During the evening turn down they cleaned my glasses and left a Four Seasons cleaning cloth along with covering the wine glasses, brining additional water, tidying up my shoes, and using a Four Seasons branded tie for my electronic charging cord.
+During the evening turn-down, they cleaned my glasses and left a Four Seasons cleaning cloth along with covering the wine glasses, bringing additional water, tidying up my shoes, and using a Four Seasons branded tie for my electronic charging cord.

 In the shower cap is a tie-up for those with longer hair, the little extra touches were noticeable throughout.

 The room had a view that was to die for.
 With both shutters opened you could hear the waves crashing along the shoreline below and set me up for one of the best naps in my life.

 A welcome note and Honolulu Cookie company box awaited us along with a wonderfully decorated room that had all the fixings.